shetty-tejas/portfolio/src/lib/content/writings/hello-world.md

 due to the nature of this website.

 MDSVEX is a Markdown Processor built for integrating with SvelteKit.
-All the write-ups, including the homepage, are written in markdown, and in certain locations, with some injected Svelte code for additional styling.
+All the write-ups, including the homepage, are written in Markdown, and in certain locations, with some injected Svelte code for additional styling.

 Frameworks aside, I opted for [TailwindCSS](https://tailwindcss.com/) for styling, as it significantly enhances productivity, and for a smaller project like this, it made perfect sense.